TSX Broadway: Lifting the Palace Theatre

 When construction started in 2016, the super columns of the building were extended to the 16th floor.
-A multi-story super-truss structure hanging on the extended super columns were built along the top floors up to the 16th floor in order to support the new floors above it.
-New columns were built to hang from the new super-truss in order to support all lower floors above the theater.
+A multi-story super-truss structure hanging on the extended super columns were built along the top floors up to the 16th floor to support the new floors above it.
+New columns were built to hang from the new super-truss to support all lower floors above the theater.
 As no loads were no longer applied to the original superstructure right above the theater's ceiling, the old superstructure was removed.
 A partial demolition of the slabs of the ground to 16th floors was done to meet the amount required by the codes on retaining slabs.
 After that, a subcellar was constructed by removing the theater's old foundation, creating the new foundation, and installing 34 hydraulically controlled steel posts to be ready for lifting the theater.

 The Palace Theatre's auditorium was raised starting in January 2022.
 After the theater had been raised 16 or 17 ft, in March 2022, the lifting process was temporarily paused while the new structural frame was installed.
 The lifting process was completed on April 5, 2022, though the formal celebration was held the next month.
 Afterward, the permanent supports under the auditorium were installed.
 At the time, TSX Broadway was planned to be completed in 2023.

+Completion

+The LED screen on the building's facade was illuminated for the first time in January 2023.
+Members of the public were allowed to buy 15-second advertisement slots on the screen for $40 each.
+The screen quickly attracted attention from VTubers and social-media users in China, among others, who bought up advertisement slots there.
+Post Malone hosted the first concert on TSX Broadway's outdoor terrace in July 2023.

+In June 2023, it was reported that the TSX Broadway property was scheduled to open in the first quarter of 2024.
+The Tempo by Hilton hotel opened on August 9, 2023, and the building was ultimately completed in mid-2024.
+Goldman Sachs and the building's other lenders took over TSX Broadway in August 2024 after L&L Holding and Fortress Investment defaulted on a $1.13 billion loan that had been placed on the building.

+Architecture

+The owners hired Mancini Duffy as the architect of record to coordinate the entire project.
+Platt Byard Dovell White was hired to redesign the Palace Theatre's interior, and Perkins Eastman designed the exterior.
+The structure includes a 669-room hotel, which was built around, above, and below the Palace Theatre's auditorium.
+Due to modifications in New York City's zoning regulations, the DoubleTree Hotel exceeded the maximum floor area ratio (FAR) allowed for the site.
+However, zoning regulations allow new developments to contain the same amount of floor space as their predecessors, ignoring FAR limits, if the new building retains 25 percent of the original structure.